 Typically, the follow-up method involves chromatography-mass spectrometry, a thorough analytical technique.
 This method, although more time-intensive, is considered the gold standard in chemistry analysis and ensures the accuracy of the initial immunoassay results.

-Is Kratom an Opoid?
+Is Kratom an Opioid?

 Have you heard that kratom has effects similar to opioids?
 Does this mean kratom will show up as an opioid on a 5-panel drug test?